-Indicator Indicator Description Verifier FAR 4 2 1 Does the Company provide to its supplying farmers training and Y, N guidance on the implementation of the VIVE Environment Criteria appropriate to the local growing region?
-FAR 4 2 2 Are training priorities for farmers identified annually, based on a Y, N number of factors including the risk assessment?
-FAR 4 2 3 Does the Farmer Training Programme include all relevant aspects Y, N of the VIVE Environment Pillar identified for this crop year?
-FAR 4 2 4 What percentage of the Company's supplying farmers has % received training in all relevant aspects of the VIVE Environment Pillar identified for the most recent complete crop year?
-FAR 4 2 5 Does the Company have effective mechanisms in place to Y, N ensure any training given has resulted in improvements and adapt training as necessary?
+Indicator Indicator Description Verifier FARIND 4 2 1 Does the Company provide to its supplying farmers training and Y, N guidance on the implementation of the VIVE Environment Criteria appropriate to the local growing region?
+FARIND 4 2 2 Are training priorities for farmers identified annually, based on a number Y, N of factors including the risk assessment?
+FARIND 4 2 3 Does the Farmer Training Programme include all relevant aspects of the Y, N VIVE Environment Pillar identified for this crop year?
+FARIND 4 2 4 What percentage of the Company's supplying farmers has received % training in all relevant aspects of the VIVE Environment Pillar identified for the most recent complete crop year?
+FARIND 4 2 5 Does the Company have effective mechanisms in place to ensure any Y, N training given has resulted in improvements and adapt training as necessary?